-Growing up two television sets dominated our living room.
-I remember asking, "Why can't we have a family like on TV?"
+Growing up, two television sets dominated our living room.
+I remember asking, "Why can't we have a family like the ones on TV?"
 There was no communication.
 I cried out for connection, relationship, and love.

-In high school, I searched for it in ignorance and so I became a spectacle.
+In high school, I searched for it in ignorance, and so I became a spectacle.
 I talked about Satan to get attention and shock people.
 I pursued immorality.
-I pursued escape through drugs.
+I sought escape through drugs.

 "Live fast and die young" became my ultimate conviction.
-Some of my family members died early and/or violently—this undergirded my belief.
+Some of my family members died early and violently—this undergirded my belief.

-Around the time of my fifth birthday, my youngest uncle was shot and killed in a bar fight.
-Some years later another uncle overdosed on heroin.
+Around my fifth birthday, my youngest uncle was shot and killed in a bar fight.
+Some years later, another uncle overdosed on heroin.
 Following that, my cousin's husband shot and killed her before killing himself.
-A few years after that two other cousins were violently murdered in a home robbery.
+A few years after that, two other cousins were violently murdered in a home robbery.

 In 1993 I moved to New Orleans to learn blues guitar and experience blues life.
 I worked as a dishwasher.
 I made two friends, a voodoo priest and a disbarred lawyer.
 I asked my priest friend to make me famous through magic.

-While there I read the Bible.
+While there, I read the Bible.
 The wisdom of the proverbs convinced me that a god must exist.
 I also learned that Jesus is the Son of God.
 I was baptized in the Greek Orthodox Church.
-Christmases and Easters we went to an Episcopalian church, but I had never heard this before, even so, I did not pursue God
+Christmases and Easters, we attended an Episcopalian church, but I had never heard this before; even so, I did not pursue God

-I was struck.
-Hearing the words, "Do not lean on your own understanding" changed everything.
+Hearing the words, "Do not lean on your own understanding" struck me.
+It changed everything.
 I realized in that instant that most of the pain in my life resulted from my thinking I knew right from wrong.
 I didn't.
 I believed lies and kept doing the same stupid things over and over.

 I cannot explain what happened any other way than this: The Holy Spirit used the Scripture my friend read to shatter my stone heart.
 He changed my heart; He gave me a heart of flesh.
 (Ezekiel 36:26)

 Death overshadows the lives of all men.
-In Jesus Christ there is life eternal.
+In Jesus Christ, there is eternal life.